ajholanda/ansible_role_vscode/README.md

 ## Role Variables

-- `package_state`: set default value and may be used as global variable used across [ajholanda roles](https://galaxy.ansible.com/ajholanda).
+- `package_state`: set a default value that can be used as a global variable across roles [ajholanda roles](https://galaxy.ansible.com/ajholanda).
 - `vscode_linux_signing_key_url`: GPG key for Linux systems.
 - `vscode_yum_repository_url`: yum repository.
 - `vscode_apt_repository_url`: apt repository to add in the sources list.